galacticwarrior9/Iqra/README.md

 ### -reciters
 Gets the lists of reciters for `-qplay`.

-There are two lists.
-One is for surah recitations, and the other is for ayah/page recitations.
-[Click here for the list of **surah** reciters.](https://github.com/galacticwarrior9/QuranBot/blob/master/Reciters.md)
 #### -qsearch
 Use 	`-qsearch` to search the list of reciters for `-qplay`.
 For example, `-qsearch dossary` would return Ibrahim al-Dossary and Yasser al-Dossary.